-The dolphin’s skin, which is smooth and rubbery, plays an important part in their movement under water.
-Because of this, a bottlenose dolphin’s skin flakes and peels to have new skin cells replace old cells almost every two hours—which is nine times faster than humans.
-This helps ensure a smooth body surface to increase swimming efficiency.
-And for more on these beautiful sea creatures, check out the 13 Gorgeous Photos of Dolphins in the Wild.
+The dolphin's skin, which is smooth and rubbery, plays an important part in their movement under water.
+In order to swim as efficiently as possible, a bottlenose dolphin's skin flakes and peels to have new skin cells replace old cells almost every two hours—which is nine times faster than humans.
+This helps ensure a smooth body surface to increase the ease of their swimming under the sea.

 Dolphins are conscious breathers.

 Humans are unconscious breathers.
 We breathe in and out without realizing it, whether we're asleep or awake or just totally unaware.
 Dolphins, however, have to make an active decision about each and every breath.
 As Bruce Hecker, director of husbandry at the South Carolina Aquarium, told Scientific American, a dolphin must be fully aware that their blowhole is at the surface, and then deliberately make the choice to inhale.

 And they can inhale eight gallons of air in a single second.

 A study published in the Journal of Experimental Biology in 2015 analyzed the breathing patterns of dolphins.
 The researchers found that they could inhale eight gallons of air in a second and exhale 34 gallons per second—three times faster than humans, allowing them to replace as much as 95 percent of the air in their lungs in a single breath.

 Dolphins' eyes move independently.